2zqa/startpagina/README.md

 ## Getting started

 To create your own startpage, either clone or fork this repository, or simply click "Use this template" above.
-When done, replace the default links in blank.html with your own.
+You can then replace the default links in blank.html with your own.

 ### Testing

 To run and test the extension for development, sideload the extension in your browser.
 Please refer to the documentation of your browser on how to do this.
-Documentation for a few browsers are provided below as examples.
+A few are provided below.

-**Note:** rename the appropiate manifest for your browser (e.g. manifest_firefox.json) to manifest.json during testing.
+**Note:** Rename the appropiate manifest for your browser (e.g. manifest_firefox.json) to manifest.json during testing.
 You cannot sideload the extension otherwise.
 Remember to revert this change before building the extension.

 * [Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)
 * [Edge](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading)